What Are The Best Food Dippers For Chocolate Fondue?

-Breakfast, lunch, or dinner, chocolate fondue combines two wonderful things: family and chocolate.
-In fact, you’ll find nothing brings family and friends together quite like a melty, chocolatey snack — that’s why this article explores the best food dippers for chocolate fondue.
+Chocolate fondue combines two wonderful things: loved ones and chocolate.
+You’ll find nothing brings people together quite like a melty, chocolatey treat — that’s why we're going to explore the best food dippers for chocolate fondue in this blog article.

 How To Make Chocolate Fondue

-You may find it easier to use chocolate drops or chocolate chips to make fondue instead of bars of chocolate, rather than chocolate chips.
-Bars melt better, and don’t harden again so quickly.
-One last tip, even though you’re dipping a variety of treats into your chocolate fondue, it’s best to use high quality chocolate, it offers the best texture and flavours.
+You may find it easier to use chocolate drops or chocolate chips to make fondue instead of bars of chocolate.
+Even though you’re dipping a variety of treats into your chocolate fondue, it’s best to use high quality chocolate, like couverture chocolate, because it offers the best mouthfeel, texture, and flavours.

 Crisped Rice Treats

-These are a great snack as is, but cut them up into tiny little squares, stick them on a fork, and dip half of it in chocolate and you’ll be hooked.
-Even more fun is changing up your Crisped Rice Treat with simple additions.
+These are a great snack as is, right?
+But cut them up into tiny little squares, stick them on a fork or skewer, then dip half of it in chocolate, and you’ll be hooked.
+Even more fun is changing up your crisped rice treats with simple additions.
 If you mix in some dehydrated strawberries, you’ll get a nice burst of berry sweetness with your fondue.
 Swirls of peanut butter in the Crisped Rice Treat is a tasty addition as well.

 This one is always a pleasant surprise for guests, and it’s not as strange as it sounds.
 The sweet and salty combination is a classic and since you have to cook the bacon extra crispy, it makes it a bit chewier with the melted chocolate.
 The only drawback to dipping bacon is that it needs to be cooked well, stiff enough to dip, and cooled in advance so it's ready for the fondue.
 You’ll probably find it’s worth the wait.
 Bacon tastes delicious with milk chocolate and dark chocolate fondue.

 Pretzels and Potato Chips

 The idea here is that you’re making cake pops, but instead of icing them, you’re dipping them into fondue.
-This is definitely one where you want different varieties; try making up some vanilla, chocolate and red velvet cakes.
-Or mix up different fondues for different flavours of cake.
+You will want different cake varieties; try vanilla, chocolate and red velvet cake pops to start.
+Or create different fondues for different flavours of cake.
 White chocolate is just as delicious dipped on those three cakes, as well as carrot cake.

-This option is very hit and miss, because it can be sweetness overload, but there are some options definitely worth trying.
-The most popular are sour keys, sour jellies, red licorice, and marshmallows.
-Typically the more sour the candy, the better it will pair with a darker chocolate.
+This option can be hit and miss because of "sweetness overload", but there are some options definitely worth trying.
+The most popular are sour candies (like Sour Keys), sour jellies, red licorice, and marshmallows.
+Typically, the more sour the candy, the better it will pair with a darker chocolate.